 Ca phe muoi, or salty coffee, was one of my favourite culinary discoveries in Hue.
 Do not be put off by how disgusting it sounds.
 This coffee beverage is really delicious.

-Vietnamese drip coffee called ca phe sua is typically served with sweetened condensed milk.
+Vietnamese drip coffee called Ca Phe sua (Coffee with milk)is typically served with sweetened condensed milk.
 A little salt is added to the milk at the Ca Phe Muoi coffee shop in Hue to balance out the sweetness.
 Consider salted caramel; the coffee has a flavour that is neither salty nor overly sweet.
 When visiting the city, Hue Salty Coffee is a must-try.
-With two locations, it’s simple to find the coffee shop.
+With two locations, it’s simple to find the Coffee shop.